Return to the main gate

 As we pagans already know, many of today's Christmas celebrations are rooted in pagan practices.
 And Santa isn't an exception.

 The winter solstice is a time to celebrate the return of the sun following the shortest day in the year.
 It's no wonder the church adopted these holidays as the birth date of their Savior.
-But from ancient Celtic and Norse mythology we also enjoy such holiday traditions as holly and mistletoe (sacred to the druids), the yule log, and even Santa Claus in his aspects of Father Time, or Father Winter, or the Holly King or even Father Christmas.
+But from ancient Celtic and Norse mythology we also enjoy such holiday traditions as holly and mistletoe (sacred to the druids), the yule log, and even Santa Claus in his aspects of Father Time, or Father Winter, or the Holly King as part of our Yule History

 In many of these early pagan legends, presents are given to children or young families to represent abundance and fertility.
 After all this is the time of the rebirth of the Sun.
 Presents were exchanged to honor that rebirth and to give wishes or hopes to the person receiving the gift for abundance and fertility in the coming year.
 Now don't assume that 'fertility' means giving birth to a child.
 Remember these people had to live off the earth and the crops they grew.
 They didn't have grocery stores on the corner to trot down to and buy food for their families.
 So in most cases the fertility was for the coming growing season.